Measles

 Case reporting

-Because the transmission of indigenous measles has been interrupted in the United States and all recent US epidemics have been linked to imported cases, immediately reporting any suspected case of measles to a local or state health department is imperative, as is obtaining serum for IgM antibody testing as soon as possible (ie, on or after the third day of rash).
+Immediate reporting of any suspected case of measles to a local or state health department is imperative, as is obtaining serum for IgM antibody testing as soon as possible (ie, on or after the third day of rash).

 The US Centers for Disease Control and Prevention (CDC) clinical case definition for reporting purposes requires only the following: